Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Lasers

-SWAP does not physically accept lasers that emit an exposed beam and lasers cannot tbe sold to the public.
+SWAP does not physically accept lasers that emit an exposed beam and lasers cannot be sold to the public.
 However, SWAP can assist in marketing individual lasers to other UW-Madison departments for re-purposing.
 Contact SWAP for more information.

 SWAP accepts equipment that contains a laser as long as the laser beam is confined within the equipment.